carlosmarin/aws-csa-2017/README.md

   - A trick is to assign policies to the existing role.
 This will avoid the need to create new instances.

-  - Role assigned to instance is stuck to the lifetime of the instance – until you delete the role.
+  - Role assigned to instance used to be stuck to the lifetime of the instance (before update ~ 2017?) – until you delete the role.
 Easier to modify existing role by adding / removing policies.
+In 2017, you can use "Instance Settings" -> "Attach / Replace IAM Role", this simply updates the Role on the EC2.

   - Roles are universal.
 Applicable to all regions.